TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingContent/Index.rst

 =========================

-*  Daniele Procida: `"What nobody tells you about documentation <https://www.divio.com/blog/documentation/>`__ (May 19, 2017) - A very good blogpost about different kind of manuals.
+*  Divio: `"The documentation system" <https://documentation.divio.com/>`__, based on Daniele Procida's 2017 blog post, "What nobody tells you about documentation".
+   It establishes four distinct categories of documentation content.

 .. figure:: /Images/content-types.png
    :class: with-shadow